 Cocoa butter.
 Cottonseed oil.
 Olive oil.
 White petrolatum.
 They’re all super moisturizing.
 Their job is to create a barrier on the skin that slows down water loss, keeping it hydrated for longer.

 The bad news: they can clog pores.
 Do you really want to slather them all over your acne?!

-This isn’t bad for the reason you think.
-Yes, it’s derived from petroleum BUT it undergoes a strict purifying process to remove all the toxins and other crap in it.
+One word about petrolatum.
+It may be derived from petroleum BUT it undergoes a strict purifying process to remove all the toxins and other crap in it.